 This video celebrates several musicians and music industry professionals whose careers touched Springwood Avenue and inspired the "Asbury Park Sound."

 Featuring: Dolores Holland, Clifford Johnson, Alford Griffin, J.T.
 Bowen, Dorian Parreott, Fred Wynn, and Duval Moore

-The larger-than-life personalities and homegrown musical talent are unique to this city by the sea but the stories reveal historical narratives shared with African American communities across the nation.
+AP-AMP and the Asbury Park Public Library and project partners are shining a light on the music and cultural heritage of Springwood Avenue through oral histories, research, writing, and programs.
+The larger-than-life personalities and homegrown musical talent are unique to this city by the sea, but the stories reveal historical narratives shared with African-American communities across the nation.